Account-Based Marketing for Canadian Tech Startups: CASL Compliance First

 The consent requirement is strict.
 You need either:

-- Express Consent: The recipient explicitly agreed to receive messages from you.
+- Express Consent.
+The recipient explicitly agreed to receive messages from you.

 Building a CASL-Compliant ABM Program

 Document everything.
 When you send an ABM email, be prepared to demonstrate the legal basis: "This person attended our webinar on [date]" or "This person subscribed to our newsletter."
 CASL compliance audits begin with proof of consent.
+Keep timestamps, source records, and consent logs in your CRM or marketing system.

 ABM Segmentation for CASL Compliance